papayiv/papayiv.github.io/_posts/2025-10-22-gibbs-aic-bic.md

 ![Double descent and BIC comparison](/assets/images/double_descent.jpg)

+On this picture BIC exhibits double descent behavior while BIC+ not.

 ### Role of the Prior ($\lambda$)

 The prior variance (controlled by $\lambda$) critically shapes behavior: